On the $v$-adic values of G-functions II: Introduction

 Given a family of power series $\mathcal{Y}:=(y_1\ld y_N)\in K[[x]]$ where $K$ is as above, and $v\in \Sigma_{K}$ is some place of $K$, we will write $R_v(y_{j})$ for the $v$-adic radius of convergence of $y_j$.
 We also set $R_{v}(\mathcal{Y}):=\min R_v(y_j)$.
 Given $v$ as above, we write $\iota_v:K\hookrightarrow \C_v$ for the associated embedding into $\C_v$, which will stand for either $\C$ or $\C_p$ depending on whether the place $v$ is archimedean or not.
 Finally, if $y(x)=\Sum{n=0}{\infty}a_n x^n\in K[[x]]$ is a power series as above we will write $\iota_v(y(x)):=\Sum{n=0}{\infty}\iota_v(a_n)x^n$ for the corresponding power series in $\C_v[[x]]$.\\

-\textbf{Acknowledgments:} The author thanks Yves Andr\'e for answering some questions about his work in this area as well as pointing him to the direction of \cite{grosszagier} that greatly influenced the direction of the exposition of \Cref{section:applications}.
-The author also thanks Chris Daw for his encouragement and many helpful discussions around the G-functions method, and Or Shahar for showing him the basics in Wolfram Mathematica.
-The author also heartily thanks the Hebrew University of Jerusalem, the Weizmann Institute of Science, and the Institute for Advanced Study for the excellent working conditions.
+\textbf{Acknowledgments:} The author thanks Yves Andr\'e for answering some questions about his work, as well as for pointing him towards \cite{grosszagier} that greatly influenced the direction of the exposition here.
+The author also thanks Chris Daw for his encouragement and many helpful discussions around the G-functions method.
+The author finally thanks Francesco Saettone for helpful comments that improved the readability of our exposition.

 Work on this project started when the author was supported by Michael Temkin's ERC Consolidator Grant 770922 - BirNonArchGeom.
 Throughout the majority of this work, the author received funding by the European Union (ERC, SharpOS, 101087910), and by the ISRAEL SCIENCE FOUNDATION (grant No. 2067/23).
-In the final stages of this work, the author was supported by the Minerva Research Foundation Member Fund while in residence at the Institute for Advanced Study for the academic year $2025-26$.
+In the final stages of this work, the author was supported by the Minerva Research Foundation Member Fund while in residence at the Institute for Advanced Study for the academic year $2025$-$26$.